anhha9/full_ft_tn/README.md

 ## Training
 To fine-tune the model, use the official_ft.py script.

+Training was done on 1 NVIDIA V100 GPU.

 ## Inference
 To make an inference after the model has been trained for a checkpoint, use the full_ft_inference.py script.